mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:**
 > Make sure that MLS clients reflect all the membership changes to the users as
 > they happen.
 If a choice has to be made because the number of notifications is
-> too high, a public log should be maintained in the state of the device so that
+> too high, a public log should be maintained of the state of the device so that
 > the user can examine it.

 While the ways to handle MLS credentials are not defined by the protocol or the